ApoGouv/resume/README.md

   ```
 3. Modify the `.json` files located in `./src/Data` with your personal information.

 > Some sections/entries in the data files are omitted from rendering. **This is by design as I wanted to fit the basic information on one page**.
-However, there will be a future version that will display all `non-hidden` entries upon request, for online view*.
-The PDFs will still be in the one-page version.
+However, we can display all `non-hidden` entries upon request, via the Expanded-View, for online view*.
+The PDFs remain in the one-page version.

 ### Running the app 🚀